 These organizations each establish a panel of scientists to recommend award recipients in their respective fields.
 In addition to scholarships actively managed by the GCA, we collaborate with the American Academy in Rome which annually awards the GCA Rome Prize Fellowship in Landscape Architecture using funds endowed by the GCA.

-This year, 86 scholars were awarded over $300,000 to support a variety of academic endeavors ranging from summer environmental study and field work, to graduate level research.
+In 2016, 91 scholars were awarded over $360,000 to support a variety of academic endeavors ranging from summer environmental study and field work, to graduate level research.
 Their study will take place in institutions across the nation and some will conduct field work across the globe.

-GCA Scholars go on to be leaders in their fields.
-Recently, a selection panel member reviewed a list of past recipients of the GCA awards in Tropical Botany, which were first awarded in the 1980s.
+GCA Scholars have become leaders in their fields of study.
+Recently, a selection panel member reviewed a list of past recipients of The GCA Awards in Tropical Botany, which were first awarded in the 1980s.
 These scholars are now well established in their careers.
 The selection panel member commented that the names appearing on the list are a “veritable who’s who” of the Systematics and Forest Ecology fields today.
 The Garden Club of America is deservedly proud of its scholarship program.

 Read about the latest scholars in the 2016 GCA Scholars Report

 Jason Siebenmorgan, 2016 Scholar, The Garden Club of America Rome Prize Fellowship in Landscape Architecture

 Danny Minahan, 2016 Scholar, The Garden Club of America Board of Associates Centennial Pollinator Fellowship